Voices of Practitioners features teacher research in early childhood education.

 Articles should also include personal reflections on the teacher research journey.

-Author information: full name, affiliation, title, address, phone, fax, and e-mail for each
+- Author information: full name, affiliation, title, address, phone, fax, and e-mail for each author

 Style of text

-Provide accurate and complete information for references and resources.
+- Provide accurate and complete information for references and resources.
 Follow Chapter 15, “Documentation II” in the Chicago Manual of Style, 16th Edition (available at libraries and bookstores).
-Examples appear in References and Citations.

 - Authors are responsible for seeking and maintaining written permission from parents or legal guardians to include children’s art and work samples.